Digital Twins Healthcare & Nutrition

 Challenges and Future Outlook

-While digital twins have enormous potential in healthcare and personalized nutrition, there are also several challenges that need to be addressed.
-One of the biggest challenges is data privacy and security.
-Digital twins rely on large amounts of personal data, which must be protected from unauthorized access or misuse.
-Research conducted by Wageningen university demonstrated consumers trust the advice provided by a healthcare professional to be more reliable and trustworthy (Knibbe et al 2022)
+Digital twins have enormous potential in healthcare and personalized nutrition as outlined above, yet several challenges need to be addressed.
+Besides the obvious high cost associated with developing a digital twin, one of the biggest challenges is data privacy and security.
+Digital twins rely on large amounts of personal data, which must be protected from unauthorized access or misuse [26].

 Another challenge is the ethical implications of using digital twins for healthcare applications.
-For example, there are concerns about how digital twins could be used to discriminate against certain groups of patients, or how they could be used to deny insurance coverage based on predicted health risks.
+For example, there are concerns about how digital twins could be used to discriminate against certain groups of patients, or how they could be used to deny insurance coverage based on predicted health risks [31].
+It was only a decade ago when concerns were raised about whether knowing one's genotype would lead to meaningful behavior change or whether this would result in a fatalistic attitude and demotivate individuals [32].

-Despite these challenges, the future outlook for digital twins in healthcare and personalized nutrition is bright.
-According to Marketsandmarkets the global market for Digital twins will grow from USD 10.1 billion in 2023 to USD 110.1 billion by 2028, at a CAGR of 61.3%.
+Despite these challenges, the outlook for digital twins in healthcare and personalized nutrition is bright.
+It is estimated the global market for Digital twins will grow from USD 10.1 billion in 2023 to USD 110.1 billion by 2028, at a CAGR of 61.3% [34].

 References: